AndreasFranke5/TwinCity/README.md

    </a>

 In our demo prototypes, we developed two buttons for generating the blue and red markers.
 Different markers have different meanings.
 For example, our picture here shows the red marker.
 This marker emphasizes our commitment to user safety in the prototype.
 By clearly labeling danger zones, we ensure:

 Instant awareness of potential hazards.

 Preventive action to avoid accidents during testing.

 A user approach where safety is prioritized alongside innovation.

-Because great prototypes protect their users while pushing boundaries.
-The marker picture highlights critical safety zones in the prototype, ensuring users operate within defined boundaries.
+Because great prototypes protect their users while pushing boundaries.The marker picture highlights critical safety zones in the prototype, ensuring users operate within defined boundaries.
 Always adhere to marked warnings during testing.
 Also, this marker reminds us to flag risks early!
 If you spot unmarked hazards, tag them in issues.
 Safety is a shared responsibility.
 The red marker isn’t just decoration,it’s cue to pause and assess.

 <div>
    <a href="http://github.com/AndreasFranke5/TwinCity">